AgroOmni: A Large-Scale Multi-view Agricultural Dataset for Cross-Scale Multimodal Reasoning: Experiment

 \subsection{Experimental Setup}

-\textbf{Model, dataset and training.} We build our model upon NVILA-Lite-8B with a frozen SigLIP vision encoder and adopt the same backbone for all experiments to ensure fair comparison.
-We introduce the View-Conditioned Meta-Net (VCMN) between the projector and LLM and perform supervised fine-tuning (SFT) on AgroOmni (288K QA pairs) before reinforcement learning.
-The SFT stage is optimized using a cosine decay learning rate peaking at $2 \times 10^{-5}$ and a global batch size of 32 with one epoch.
-During the reinforcement learning stage, we apply Agricultural-aware Relative Policy Optimization (ARPO) with one epoch, a learning rate of $1\times10^{-6}$ for the LLM and $1\times10^{-7}$ for the projector (scale 0.1), gradient accumulation of 4 steps, and group size 8 for advantage computation, on 4$\times$A100 GPUs.
-Further details are deferred to \cref{suppl:reproducibility}.
+\textbf{AgroNVILA} To validate the effectiveness and practicality of the AgroOmni dataset, we adopt NVILA-Lite-8B with a frozen SigLIP vision encoder as our base architecture.
+We first perform SFT on the 288K QA pairs of AgroOmni to establish a robust baseline.
+To further demonstrate the dataset's capacity to support diverse alignment paradigms, We subsequently apply three standard Reinforcement Learning (RL) algorithms on the SFT baseline: Proximal Policy Optimization (\textbf{PPO}) \cite{PPO}, Group Relative Policy Optimization (\textbf{GRPO}) \cite{GRPO}, and Domain-aware Relative Policy Optimization (\textbf{DRPO}) \cite{DRPO}.
+Comprehensive details regarding the RL preliminaries, task-specific reward formulations, and KL-aware regularization strategies are provided in Appendix~\ref{suppl:method}.
+Overall, AgroNVILA is ultimately constructed via SFT initialization followed by GRPO alignment.
+Further experimental details are deferred to Appendix~\ref{suppl:reproducibility}.

-\textbf{Evaluation.} We evaluate our model on the AgroMind benchmark \cite{li2025agromind}, a multi-view agricultural VQA benchmark covering Ground, UAV, and Satellite imagery with 13 tasks across four dimensions: Spatial Perception (SL, SR, BD), Object Understanding (OC, PDD, GSR), Scene Understanding (SC, CO, AS), and Scene Reasoning (VPR, AR, CTR, PL).
+\textbf{Evaluation.} We evaluate our model on the AgroMind benchmark \cite{agromind}, an agricultural VQA benchmark covering Ground, UAV, and Satellite imagery with 13 tasks across four dimensions: Spatial Perception, Object Understanding, Scene Understanding, and Scene Reasoning.
 The MLLMs evaluated on AgroMind are grouped into three categories: closed-source models, open-source MLLMs, and our variants.
 Following the official protocol, we report per-task accuracy (\%) and take the overall score as the mean accuracy across all 13 tasks.

-The results on other agricultural benchmarks will be presented in \cref{suppl:evaluations}.
+\textbf{Models.} To establish a rigorous and comprehensive evaluation baseline, we curate a diverse suite of MLLMs representing distinct paradigms.
+First, we sample representative open-weight models from the original AgroMind~\cite{agromind} benchmark, encompassing both general-purpose architectures (e.g., LLaVA-NeXT~\cite{llavanext}, InternVL-2~\cite{internvl2}) and spatially-adapted models (e.g., GeoChat~\cite{geochat}).
+Second, to probe the absolute zero-shot upper bound of generic world knowledge, we augment the evaluation with the latest state-of-the-art proprietary models, specifically GPT-5.2 and Claude-4.6-Sonnet.
+Third, we include AgriGPT-VL~\cite{agrigpt_vl} as a domain-specific reference to contextualize prior efforts in agricultural adaptation.
+Finally, we evaluate our proposed AgroNVILA, which is derived by applying our complete alignment pipeline (SFT and GRPO) to the base NVILA-Lite-8B~\cite{nvila} architecture.
+This structured taxonomy systematically isolates the performance delta between generic pre-training, existing domain patches, and our high-density alignment strategy.
+More details are in Appendix~\ref{suppl:agromind_eval_details}.